King, Warrior, Magician, Lover – archetypes of the mature Masculine

 The Manipulator is the active pole of the Shadow Magician.
 He works in covert ways to undermine others.
 He withholds crucial information, and deliberately sets others up so as to appear inferior to himself.
 The specialist knowledge he possesses makes him feel proud and gives him a feeling of being better than.
 That feeling is all he lives for, so he is not prepared to share his knowledge, unless the price is right (and even then probably withholding crucial details).
 He will rather use it as a weapon, ready to strike when the impact is the most devastating.

 The Innocent one is the passive pole of the Shadow Magician.
-He wants the status belonging to a true Magician, but he doesn't want the responsibilities.
-He doesn't want to be burdened with helping, of setting up sacred space for others' learning.
-His main focus is to learn exactly enough to sabotage those who are trying their damnedest to make a difference, so that no other man will get achieve that which he is too lazy to strive for.
+He wants the status belonging to a true Magician, but he doesn’t want the responsibilities.
+He doesn’t want to be burdened with helping, of setting up sacred space for others’ learning.
+His main focus is to learn exactly enough to sabotage those who are trying their damndest to make a difference, so that no other man will achieve that which he is too lazy to strive for.
 He is envious of the vitality of others, because he is so «flat» himself.
 Whenever confronted with his elusive and destructive behaviour, he responds «who, me?».
-He is a master of manipulating others into thinking that it really wasn't their doing, a carefully crafted puppet theatre conducted behind a smokescreen by the Manipulator.
+He is a master at manipulating others into thinking that it really wasn’t his doing, a carefully crafted puppet theatre conducted behind the smokescreen of the Manipulator.

 The Warrior